-A windward islands is closer to the wind on a sailing boat, while a leeward islands is further away from the wind.
+A windward island is closer to the wind on a sailing boat, while a leeward island is further away from the wind.
 Let’s use the example of a boat to clarify: Windward is the side the wind hits first, while “to leeward” is the opposite side.

 Sailboats experience constant wind shifts across, not from behind or ahead.
 Therefore, these terms will most likely come up often.

-Sailing science begins with the sail’s rounded, triangular shape.
-The sail’s frontmost edge links with the mast, while the bottom edge travels horizontally along the boom.
-A very slight curve has been applied to the sail, which allows it to billow ever so little.
+A very slight curve has been applied to the sail, which allows it to billow ever so slightly.

 The resulting curvature provides two power types with a rounded sail – push from the wind to the windward side of the sail and lift from the wind rushing on the leeward side.

 Wind push is intuitive.
-To make it clearer, the wind is pushing the sail in the same direction.
+This means that the wind is pushing the sail in the same direction.

-Lift, on the other hand, is a bit more difficult to explain.
+Lift, on the other hand, is a bit more challenging to explain.
 Like the wings of the aircraft, sails create changes in air pressure which pull the boat forward.

 Without this certain curved sail shape, the lift cannot occur.
 To keep the sail round and full, the wind should constantly touch the windward side.
-The sails won’t work if there isn’t enough wind on the windward side to fill the sail.
-Like a flag, they’ll flap in the wind.
+The sails will not work if there isn’t enough wind on the windward side to fill the sail.
+Like a flag, they’ll just flap uselessly in the wind.

-With a push from windward and lift from leeward added, the force of the wind is no longer pointed directly ahead but angled to some degree.
-A keel is positioned beneath the boat and opposes the sideways motion.
-This minimizes the distance the boat has to turn when it is being pushed along.
-In a nutshell, forward motion will have resulted from a balance of sail power and the resistance of the keel.
+With a push from windward and lift from leeward added, the force of the wind is no longer pointed directly ahead but angled to a degree.
+A keel is positioned beneath the boat and opposes the sideways motion, minimizing the distance the boat has to turn when it’s being pushed along.

 As sails generate power from the wind, they both generate lift and push.
 To have an efficient flow of wind power, the sails are placed at an angle to the apparent wind, which is the wind felt by a moving ship.
 To the degree that genuine wind direction can be felt from a fixed location, the route with regard to the actual wind direction is called a point of sail.